g1html5team/mojito_fork/README.md

     ..allowAnonymousAccess=true;
 ```

-Set up a handler that will proxy to pub serve in dev and serve from the filesystem in prod.
+Set up a route for the ui that will proxy to pub serve in dev and serve from the filesystem in prod.

 ```
 app.router..addStaticAssetHandler('/ui');